JuliaGraphics/Luxor.jl/docs/src/tutorial/quickstart.md

 svgimage # hide
 ```

 So, did the JuliaFission organization like their logo?
+Who
-Who knows - they may still be debataing how accurate a model it should be...
-But if not, we can always recycle some of these ideas for future projects... 😃
+knows? - they may still be debataing how accurate a
+representation of an atom it should be...
+But if not, we can
+always recycle some of these ideas for future projects. 😃

 ## Extra credit